smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 <ul><li>Free parking</li></ul>
 ```

 I’ll spare you all the countless lines of ugly code but eventually I was able extract all the rules using a **lot** of regular expressions (i.e. grepl, grep) functions.
 The result is a structured csv file with each row representing one **“restriction”**.
 The term restriction is used by the CurbLR specification to reference a curb rule and defines what is allowed or prohibited at a section of curb, and how the restriction should be applied.
 You can read more about the CurbLR specification [here](https://github.com/sharedstreets/CurbLR).
+Please keep in mind that the spec is currently in draft form and will probably change.

 !['csv 1'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/curb_rules/csv_1.png)